kevinzepwa/mama-garage-ke/Readme.txt

 The Kenyan Female Mechanic Organization
+Empowering underpreviledged women

 Founder: Rodah I.
 Link to site:
 Anyone can contribute to this worthy course.